Dick Dale, Legendary Surf Rock Legend, Dead At 81

 When Brian Wilson, co-founder of the Beach Boys, heard about Dale’s passing, Wilson sent his respect to Dale’s loved ones.

 “I’m sorry to hear about Dick Dale passing.
-Dick’s guitar playing was a big influence on all of us, and we covered “Misirlou” on our Surfin’ USA album in ’63.
+Dick’s guitar playing was a big influence on all of us, and we covered ‘Misirlou’ on our Surfin’ USA album in ’63.
 Love & Mercy to Dick’s family,” Wilson tweeted on Sunday, according to TMZ.

 Dale enjoyed surfing throughout his lifetime and managed to combine his love for surfing with his love for music starting in the 1950s.
-Dale started attracted several fans in Los Angeles via his repeated performances at Newport Beach’s Rendezvous Ballroom.
+Dale attracted several fans in Los Angeles via his repeated performances at Newport Beach’s Rendezvous Ballroom.
 As Dale’s popularity grew, he became well-known for playing his custom-made Fender Stratocaster guitar loudly.
 Dale’s most popular song was “Miserlou,” a composition he took from a Middle Eastern folk song that he adapted into a surf rock musical.

 King of Surf Guitar Dick Dale Dead at 81 https://t.co/iRbS37Zglj #celebrity #gossip